raspberrypilearning/sense-hat-pong/worksheet.md

     sense.stick.direction_up = move_up
     sense.stick.direction_down = move_down

+    while True:
+        sense.clear(0, 0, 0)
+        draw_bat()
+        sleep(0.25)
     ```

 ## Creating a ball

 The next step is to create the ball, but first a little maths!

 If you think about a moving ball, it has two essential properties.
 It has a position and a velocity (speed in a straight line).
-As you're only working in two-dimensions, both of these properties can be described by two numbers each.
+As you're only working in two dimensions, both of these properties can be described by two numbers each.

-The ball's position, like the bat, has a veritcle and horizontal position.
+The ball's position, like the bat, has a vertical and horizontal position.
 The ball's velocity can also be described by two numbers.
 How fast it's moving in the `x` direction and how fast it's moving in the `y` dimension.

 1. Where you set the `y` variable near the top of your program, you can now add the ball's properties.
-The easisest way to store these properties is using lists.
-One list can store the postion and the other the velocity.
+The easiest way to store these properties is using lists.
+One list can store the position and the other the velocity.

     ``` python
     ball_position = [3, 3]